 The employment must not impair existing contracts for service or collective bargaining.

 The starting wage must be at or above the applicable state or federal minimum wage.

 No payment is to be made under this section.
-The \$25 transportation payment must not be made.
+The recipient is not eligible for a \$25 transportation payment.

 F. EMPLOYER INCENTIVE PROGRAM (EIP)